Cabo San Lucas Honeymoon Guide

 (Cabo San Lucas) – Framed by twin rocky headlands, Bahia Chileno offers a lovely, long, palm-fringed sugar-white beach that is rated by the locals as the best in Cabo San Lucas.

-(San José del Cabo) – At almost 2km long, this beach is great for walking but is unsafe for swimming.
-However, it is a popular place for beach angling, jogging, horse riding, playing beach volleyball or strolling along the Playa las Palmas, an easily accessed beach promenade with shade palapas.
+(San José del Cabo) – Although unsafe for swimming, this nearly 2km-long beach is a popular place for beach angling, walking, jogging, horse riding, playing beach volleyball or strolling along the Playa las Palmas, an easily accessed beach promenade with shade palapas.

 Linking the towns of Cabo San Lucas and San José del Cabo is a 29km-long corridor that boasts some of Mexico's most exclusive resorts.